Updated 03 December 2020

 Other factors include whether or not you want the annuity to include guarantees or cover your spouse as well, or whether you want the income to increase with time.
 Even your postcode can be a factor.
 Annuity rates can also vary a lot between providers, meaning some may give you tens of thousands more than others over the course of your retirement.

-For this reason, it’s hard to estimate how much you might receive each year without first speaking to an independent financial adviser.
+It's hard to estimate how much you might receive each year without first speaking to an independent financial adviser.
 Your adviser can assess all your circumstances and search the whole of the market to find the best deal for you – as well as seeing if you qualify for an enhanced annuity or any guaranteed annuity rates.

 A standard annuity will stop paying out as soon as you die.
 However, you can select a joint-life annuity, which means it covers both you and one other person (usually your spouse).
 This kind of annuity will continue paying out a smaller income (usually 50 per cent of the original amount) to your spouse until they die.